xy2z/setaliases/README.md

 ⚠ This only works for [Cmder](https://cmder.net/) or other windows terminals that uses 'alias' and automatically saves the aliases.

-You can read more about this project on my blog here: "LINK COMING SOON"
+You can read more about this project on my blog here: https://xy2z.io/posts/2020-syncing-aliases/